Bulgaria (1955 ship): Ship

 Bulgaria was built at a Slovak shipyard in Komárno, Czechoslovakia, in 1955 as Ukraina, and was renamed Bulgaria in February 2010 after the Volga Bulgaria.
 Her length was 80.2 m, her beam was 12.5 m, her draft was 1.9 m, and her power output was 273 kW.
 She had two engines and two decks.
 Her cruising speed was 20.5 km/h, and her original passenger capacity was 233 (later reduced after overhaul).

-At the time of the sinking, Bulgaria was owned by Kamskoye Rechnoye Parokhodstvo, which leased the ship to OOO Briz, which in turn subleased it to OOO Argorechtur, which operated it, according to media reports, on a bareboat charter.
-This means OOO Argorechtur accepted sole liability for technical maintenance and crew placement.
-Investigators claim that Argorechtur was operating the cruise ship without a proper licence, and the company director was arrested on 12 July 2011.

 Sinking

 On 10 July 2011, Bulgaria was traveling in Tatarstan on the Volga River when she was caught in a storm and sank at about 13:58 Moscow time (09:58 UTC), several hours after beginning her cruise.

 Survivors say that during the cruise, Bulgaria encountered stormy weather, and listed sharply to starboard.
-This was apparently compounded by the captain trying to turn the boat around, and soon water rushed into the vessel through portholes that had been opened because the ship had no air conditioning.
+This was apparently compounded by the captain trying to turn the boat around, and soon water rushed into the vessel through portholes that had been opened due to the ship's lack of air conditioning.
 According to a survivor, the sinking came without warning, and the vessel "listed to starboard ... and capsized and sank."
 The boat sank within minutes, plunging nearly 20 m to the river bed.
 The sinking occurred about 3 km from shore, in the Kamsko-Ustyinsky District.